TreeKat71/30DaysOfAirflow/day3_tutorial/README.md

 ------------
 This example counld not be executed in fact, just simply a demonstration

-If you see how the dag looks in airflow, you can copy `tutorial.py` to the `dags` folder which we created at day2
+If you want to see how the dag looks like in airflow, you can copy `tutorial.py` to the `dags` folder which we created at day2.
 <br>
 If you set all things properly, you may see the same as mine